Java Multithreading Interview Questions and Answers 2024

 9. Explain the difference between preemptive scheduling and time slicing.

-If we talk about preemptive scheduling, the highest priority task executes until it enters the waiting or dead states or a higher priority task comes into existence.
-On the other hand, time slicing, a task executes for a predefined slice of time and then reenters the pool of ready tasks.
+In preemptive scheduling, the highest priority task executes until it enters the waiting or dead state or a higher priority task comes into existence.
+On the other hand, in time slicing, a task executes for a predefined slice of time and then reenters the pool of ready tasks.
 Then the scheduler determines which task should execute next, based on priority and other factors.

 10. What is context switching?